decadeDK1/learngit/readme.txt

-Git is a differnent version control system.
+Git is a very differnent version control system.
 Git is free software.